Dental Implants Houston, Cypress & Katy

 - Bone Grafting: It is fairly common for the jawbone to lack the mass needed to accept an implant.
 In this case, a bone graft will be performed first to strengthen the target area.
 Bone grafting is typically followed by several months of healing before the implant can be placed.

 - Dental Implant Surgery: During the implant procedure itself, a titanium screw is inserted into your jawbone.
 You will be anesthetized for comfort during the surgery, which takes about 1-2 hours.

 - Osseointegration: After placing the implant, we cover it with the surrounding soft tissue and let it sit for 3 months in order to fuse with the bone.

 - Final Restoration: After osseointegration is complete, an abutment is placed on the implant to connect with the final crown restoration.
 Typically, the final restoration is done by a general dentist.

 For more information, please visit our dental implant FAQs page.

 At Memorial Oral & Maxillofacial Surgery, we are proud to offer a safe, comfortable and affordable dental implant experience to our patients with the help of cutting-edge technology and utilization of the latest techniques.
-Call us at Houston Office Phone Number (713) 784-4200 to get started on your journey – we are here with the support, guidance, and expertise you deserve.
+Call us at our office to get started on your journey – we are here with the support, guidance, and expertise you deserve.